halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/waf/rules/correlation_rules.md

 ### How to Use:
 1. Log onto the Haltdos Community WAF portal.
 2. Go to **WAF** > **Rules** > **Correlation Rules**.
-3. Click on Add Rule and set relevant parameters described in the table below.
+3. Click on **Add Rule** and set relevant parameters.
-4. Click on save changes.
+4. Click on **Save changes**.

 ![correlation rule](/img/ce-waf/docs/correlation_rule22.png)

 ### Description

 #### Rule Name
-Users are allowe to specify the rule name to identify the rule which is to be created.
+Users are allowed to specify the rule name to identify the rule which is to be created.
 The rule name takes alpha-numeric input.

     Accepted values: String

     Default: Blank

 #### Rule Message
 Users are allowed to specify a rule message containing a detailed description to identify the rule which is to be created.

-    Accepted values: String
+    Accepted values: Description for the rule in String format

     Default: Blank